Academics for Black Survival and Wellness

 Jioni A. Lewis, PhD (She/her)

-Associate Professor, Department of Psychology, University of Tennessee
+Associate Professor, Department of Counseling, Higher Education, and Special Education, University of Maryland, College Park

-Dr. Jioni A. Lewis is an Associate Professor in the Department of Psychology at the University of Tennessee, Knoxville.
+Dr. Jioni Lewis is an Associate Professor in the Counseling Psychology Program at the University of Maryland, College Park.
+Prior to joining the faculty at UMD, she was on the faculty in the Department of Psychology at the University of Tennessee for seven years (2013 – 2020).
 Her scholarship is focused on the impact of discrimination on the health and well-being of people of color, with a specific focus on the intersection of racism and sexism experienced by Black women, as well as resilience, radical healing, and other protective factors that buffer individuals against the negative effects of these experiences.
-Dr. Lewis co-founded the Critical Race Collective at her institution, which is an interdisciplinary community of scholars who apply critical race theory in their research, teaching, and activism.
+Dr. Lewis co-founded the Critical Race Collective at UTK, which is an interdisciplinary community of scholars who apply critical race theory in their research, teaching, and activism.
 She is also the current President of the Psychology of Black Women (Section 1) of the American Psychological Association, Society for the Psychology of Women (Division 35).

 Kimberly Burdine, PhD (She/her)